-Students for the CIC JPME II program are nominated by their service or agency.
+Students for the CIC SJSS JPME II pilot are nominated by their service or agency.
 Self-nomination or applications are not accepted.
 Senior Service College (SSC) nominees must be in the grade of O-5 or O-6 who have already received credit for completing a CJCS-accredited program of JPME Phase I or received equivalent JPME Phase I credit as articulated in CJCSI 1800.01E.
-The desired mix of seminar students includes military officers from all three Military Departments, the U.S. Coast Guard, international officers, DoD civilians, Federal Agency civilians, and
+The desired mix of seminar students includes military officers from all three Military Departments, the U.S. Coast Guard, international officers, DoD civilians, Federal Agency civilians, and private sector civilians.
+The curriculum is designed for

-Successful National Security and Cyberspace Strategy graduates will be able to:
+Successful Cyberspace Strategy graduates will be able to: